emqx/emqx-docs/en_US/access-control/authn/mongodb.md

   - If **pkbdf2** is selected, we also need to configure:
     - **Pseudorandom Function**: Specify the Hush functions to generate the key, such as sha256.
     - **Iteration Count**: Specify the iteration times; Default: 4096
-    - **Derived Key Length**: Specify the length of the generated password, if left blank, the password length will be specified by the setting of the **Pseudorandom Function**.
+    - **Derived Key Length**: Specify the length of the generated password, if left blank, the password length will be determined by the pseudorandom function you selected.

 - **Salt Field**: Salt field in MongoDB.
 - **is_superuser Field**: Specify if the user is a super user.